siv2r/bip-frost-signing/design_decisions.md

 We use the nonce aggregation technique described in the FROST3 scheme (see section 2.3 in [ROAST paper](https://eprint.iacr.org/2022/550.pdf)), which is a variant of the original [FROST](https://eprint.iacr.org/2020/852.pdf).
 The advantage of using FROST3 is that all co-signers involved in the signing process share the same binding factor, which makes the nonce aggregation process simpler.

 An alternative approach is to follow the original FROST protocol, where the aggregator does not perform the aggregation.
-Instead, it sends the set $\bigcup \limits_{i=1}^{u}{(i, R_{i, 1}, R_{i, 2})}$ (size _(32+33+33).u_) to each signer.
-The disadvantage is that the set is larger than the 66-byte aggregate nonce sent in the FROST3 scheme.
-The advantage is that signers can detect a malicious aggregator if their nonce commitment is absent in the set.
-However, this is insufficient to prove the set's correctness if some of the signers collude with the aggregator.
+Instead, it sends the set $\bigcup \limits_{i=1}^{u}{(i, R_{i, 1}, R_{i, 2})}$ to each signer.
+The disadvantage is that the size of this set is $(32+33+33) \times u$ bytes, which is larger than the 66-byte aggregate nonce sent in the FROST3 scheme.
+The advantage is that signers can detect a malicious aggregator when their nonce commitment is absent in this set.
+However, this detection mechanism cannot validate the set when some signers collude with the malicious aggregator.

 ### Session Context Structure

 There are two ways to store the group public key in the Session context data structure.

-Option 1: The Session context contains individual public shares for each participant involved in the signing process.
+- Option 1: The Session context contains individual public shares for each participant involved in the signing process.
 Whenever we need the group public key, we call the _GetSessionGroupPubkey_ algorithm.

-Option 2: The Session context contains the group public key itself.
+- Option 2: The Session context contains the group public key itself.

-I went with Option 1 because it fits nicely with the _PartialSigVerify_ algorithm which requires the list of individual public shares.
+I chose Option 1 because it fits nicely with the _PartialSigVerify_ algorithm which requires the list of individual public shares.

 ## Some Bike Shedding
 - how to write out inverse in lagrange coeff calc?